nicola144/personal_site/content/about.md

 </ul>
 </p>

+A little more about me.
+I think interdisciplinarity is amazing.
+It is not what I want to do in my PhD; my aim, for now, is to go as deep as possible.
+Simple experiments and simple theorems, questioning core methodological assumptions is what I want to focus on, for now.

 ### News
 - Poster on "*Causal Entropy Optimization*" accepted at Greek Stochastics.
 - I gave a (short) talk at the Lancaster Stats postgraduate seminar series about our ongoing work on particle filters.